jlewis92/DevToArticleRepo/markdown/dev/devOpenSearchDashboard.md

 For those who use C#, the generator uses the RestSharp library by default, as opposed to HttpClient, but it's possible to change this if you really want to.

-There was some bits and pieces I *did* need to update in the integration though, zas building code this way will do *exactly* what swagger definition tells it to do, for example, if a value on a Request or Response is set as *Required* and you either don't set the value, or the value comes back as null, the API wi ll throw an error.
+There were some bits and pieces I *did* need to update in the integration though, as building code this way will do *exactly* what swagger definition tells it to do, for example, if a value on a Request or Response is set as *Required* and you either don't set the value, or the value comes back as null, the API will throw an error.
 When I was doing this, there were a few values in the Articles Response that are marked as required, but I didn't get them back, so did need to modify the generated code very slightly to remove the IsRequired attribute from a few Articles model.

 ### OpenSearch integration